NVIDIA/apex/examples/imagenet/README.md

 `O0` and `O3` can be told to use loss scaling via manual overrides, but using loss scaling with `O0` (pure FP32 training) does not really make sense, and will trigger a warning.

-Softlink training and validation dataset into current directory:
+Softlink training and validation datasets into the current directory:
 ```
 $ ln -sf /data/imagenet/train-jpeg/ train
 $ ln -sf /data/imagenet/val-jpeg/ val